 To use network RTK corrections, you must be subscribed to the appropriate service through Skycatch.
 Contact us at email@example.com if you do not yet have this set up.
 The network RTK logger (NTRIP) must be accessed through a mobile device such as a cell phone or tablet with internet connection.
 The mobile device must have a GPS receiver as devices without a GPS receiver will not work.

 Note: Network RTK logging or local GPS rover correction must be started at the data collection location at least 5 minutes before the first flight is performed.

-Begin Recording an Observation (If using Network RTK logging - TopNet, Jenoba):
+Begin Recording an Observation (If using Network RTK logging such as TopNet, Jenoba):

 - Open the NTRIP logger at https://ntrip-web.skycatch.net/ on your mobile device.